encoding: UTF-8

 If this is the way, ruby 1.9.1 currently is supposed to work, I would humbly suggest to silently transcode all strings found in scripts to default_internal if non-nil.
 IMHO not transcoding strings doesn't make any sense and drives users who work with heterogeneous files to madness.
 If a string cannot be transcoded to default_internal, an error should be raised.
 Thanks.

-Updated by naruse (Yui NARUSE) almost 11 years ago
+Updated by naruse (Yui NARUSE) over 11 years ago

 - Category set to M17N

 Unicode codepoint is compatible with ISO-8859-1, converting regexp is not harmful.

 But for example in Windows-1252, /[~-€]/ matches only Tilde and DEL and Euro Sign.